Shared Heritage, Distinct Writing: Rethinking Resource Selection for East Asian Historical Documents: Appendix

+Our findings across different dimensions emphasize that successful cross-lingual transfer in historical language processing requires considerations beyond shared writing systems, highlighting the importance of careful empirical validation that accounts for both resource availability and domain characteristics.
+Our contributions are as follows: \begin{itemize} \item We question and empirically evaluate the efficacy of leveraging Classical Chinese resources for historical Asian language models. \item We demonstrate Classical Chinese integration yields minimal improvements for Hanja processing, while showing potential benefits for extremely low-resource scenarios. \item We provide analyses of cross-lingual transfer effectiveness that can inform the development of language models for historical documents across the Sinosphere. \item We publicly release our code and data, including the KLC dataset previously unexplored in the NLP community.\footnote{\ztexttt{\url{https://github.com/seyoungsong/Shared-Heritage-Distinct-Writing}}} \end{itemize}

-Written languages in the Sinosphere initially adopted Classical Chinese syntax and vocabulary (Figure~\ref{fig:teaser_image}), but gradually diverged over time to meet local needs~\cite{handel-2019-sinography}.
+Written languages in the Sinosphere initially adopted Classical Chinese syntax and vocabulary (Figure~\ref{fig:teaser_image}), but gradually diverged over time to meet local needs~\citep{handel-2019-sinography}.
 This linguistic evolution has led to differences that potentially affect the efficacy of cross-lingual transfer in NLP tasks.
 First, several characters became archaic, were transformed, and substituted by preferred heteromorphic synonyms, as Classical Chinese was disseminated into neighboring countries~\citep{kim-2012-hanja}.
 Table~\ref{tab:varform} illustrates examples of regional variants between languages based on Classical Chinese.
-Furthermore, neighboring countries such as Korea, Japan, and Vietnam developed variant forms and new characters to express local concepts~\citep{heo-2019-from}.
+Furthermore, Korea, Japan, and Vietnam developed variant forms and new characters to express local concepts~\citep{heo-2019-from}.
 For instance, Koreans invented a new character 畓 (paddy field) in Hanja to reflect their agricultural lifestyle by combining two existing characters: 水 (water) and 田 (field).
-This character does not exist in Classical Chinese or other languages in the Sinosphere.
 Structural adaptations also occurred; while Classical Chinese typically follows a Subject-Verb-Object (SVO) structure, Kanbun adapted to a Subject-Object-Verb (SOV) structure, aligning more closely with Japanese grammar \citep{wang-etal-2023-kanbun}.

 \newcolumntype{C}{>{ \arraybackslash}X}